MicrosoftDocs/learn/learn-pr/azure/intro-to-linux-on-azure/includes/4-identify-azure-paas-options-for-linux-deployments.md

 ## When to use Azure PaaS resources for Linux deployments

 If your goal is to create new applications and services quickly, use PaaS to gain greater agility and reusability by adopting modern development tools and advanced application architectures.
-Integrate cutting-edge capabilities such as AI and advanced analytics via pre-built solutions found in Azure Marketplace.
+Integrate cutting-edge capabilities such as AI and advanced analytics via prebuilt solutions found in Azure Marketplace.

 Typical scenarios include: